rvdeo/beb_morphotype_index/README.md

 6. **Segmentwise Analysis**:
    - Divides the profile into segments based on inflection points.
    - Computes the concavity, percentage, and mean elevation for each segment.
 Negative values indicate Concave segment, Positive values Convex, and zero indicate Linear segement.
 Segment with the mean elevation less than or equal 0.1 m is considered as Linear.
-Ignore the segment which is less than 10% of the profile.
+Ignore the segment which is less than 1m.

 ## Data Structure